aliciabarczak/Next.js-Notes1/README.md

 ![screenshot-gluki udemy com-2023 07 31-11_57_09](https://github.com/aliciabarczak/NC_NEWS_NEXTJS/assets/101208108/393a9c3e-1173-4a05-b7e7-19d3d2077944)

-## Gaining access to dynamic values in dynamic routing
+##  In a route "domain.com/somehting/[id] - how do you get access to id?

 ### Client Side

- - in a route "domain.com/somehting/[id] - how do you get access to id?
  - you can use the Next useRouter hook which is imported from the next/router package - this is a React hook defined by the Next.js team that can be used in any functional component (you can us withRouter HOC if working with class components)
  - the useRouter hook provides various data and methods: